sidmodur/jamf/README.md

-# Palomar
+# Jamf
-TypeScript-native ODM for MongoDB like databases with Zod-based schemas and validation
+TypeScript-native ODM for MongoDB compatible databases with Zod-like schemas and validation